-You are allowed to post to the discussion board any non-working code you need help with, but you should post only as much as is necessary for your question.
-Do not post working code until after the assignment due date.
-When answering a posted question, please use pseudocode or give hints so the student will have the satisfaction (and learning reinforcement) of figuring out the solution for themselves.
+You are allowed to post small snippets of non-working code as discussed in the section on Academic Integrity below.
+That also applies to answering other students' questions - please use pseudocode or give hints so the student will have the satisfaction (and learning reinforcement) of figuring out the solution for themselves.
 When you are willing to help others on the discussion board and take pains to not make anyone feel like they asked a dumb question, you are reinforcing both your technical knowledge and your people skills, both of which are highly valued not just here, but out in the real world.